frederic-perez/Cardiac-electrophysiology/glossary.md

 __QRS complex__ _n_ (ventricular depolarization) An electrocardiographic complex consisting of the Q, R, and S waves, representing propagation of a wave of depolarization over the ventricles.
 __R-R interval__ The time elapsing between two consecutive R waves in the electrocardiogram.
 __refractory__ _adj_ Resistant to treatment.
+__sarcoidosis__ _n_ A disease of unknown origin that is characterized by the formation of granulomatous lesions especially in the lungs and lymph nodes of the chest and trunk, and less often in the skin, eyes, and other organs, and that if untreated may lead to chronic illness and organ damage.
 __Seldinger technique__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Seldinger_technique) A medical procedure to obtain safe access to blood vessels and other hollow organs.
 __septum__ _n_ A thin wall or membrane that separates two parts, structures, or individual organisms.
 The chambers of the heart are separated by septa.
 __sham procedure__ _n_